-It’s no secret we are raising active kids.
+It is important to me to raise active kids and I do more than lead by example.
 It is my goal to see them happy and active and enjoy all the benefits being active affords them well into their adult lives.
-They are not superstars at any one sport, they do not participate at a competitive level in anything, but they do a bit of everything – ski, skate, dance, gymnastics, soccer, volleyball, swim, bike etc – and...
+They do not participate at a competitive level in anything, but they do a bit of everything – my kids ski, skate, dance, gymnastics, play soccer, make the school...

 Expert Articles Just for Parents!